|

 Profile

-Born in 1975 I grew up in a very loving Christian home and enjoyed learning all things engineering from my Dad Richard and all things musical from my Mum Kathryn.
-I started my education at Pen Mill infants and then moved on to Milford Juniors.
-At the age of 6 I started playing the guitar and enjoyed anything to do with music.
-Little did I know that my love for music would eventually become my chosen profession.
+Born in 1975 I grew up in a very loving Christian home and enjoyed learning all things engineering from my Dad, Richard and all things musical from my Mum, Kathryn.
+I started my education at Pen Mill infants and then moved to Milford Juniors.
+At the age of six I started playing the guitar and enjoyed anything to do with music.
+Little did I know that music would eventually become my chosen profession.

-My secondary education started at Chilton Cantelo House but unfortunately came to an end at the age of 13 when the school was closed.
+My secondary education started at Chilton Cantelo House but unfortunately came to an end at the age of thirteen when the school was closed (not my fault!).
 I then joined Bucklers Mead to complete my school career.
-During this time I started playing Bass guitar with a local band called TouchStones and was the youngest member by some 20 years.
-I also played for The Scouts Gang Show that appeared annually in The Octagon Theatre and also with Martock Players pantomime society.
+During this time I started playing bass guitar with a local band called ‘Touchstones’ and also played for the Scouts Gang Show that appeared annually in the Octagon Theatre, and with Martock Players and Pantomime Society.

-After leaving school I applied to Yeovil College for a YTS (Youth Training Scheme) in engineering and got a placement.
-After the first year of basic training I was awarded the prestigious title of Buck and Hickman Apprentice of the Year.
-I also secured an apprenticeship with Westland Engineering.
-My music continued and I also started taking the occasional guitar pupil.
+After leaving school I began a youth training scheme in engineering at Yeovil College.
+After the first year of basic training I was awarded the prestigious title of Apprentice of the Year for the south west, and then went on to secure an apprenticeship with Westland Engineering.
+My enthusiasm for music continued and I also started taking the occasional guitar pupil.

-After completing my Engineering apprenticeship and receiving my skilled papers I soon attained the position of Production Supervisor, believed to be the youngest in company history.
+After successfully completing my engineering apprenticeship I was promoted to the position of production supervisor, believed to be the youngest in Westlands company history.
 In this same year I also got married to my beautiful wife Amanda.
-After 3 years in supervision I moved into a junior Management position.
-During this time music still played a very important roll and Pantos, Gang Shows and Gigging still continued amongst other musical events.
+After three years in supervision I moved into a junior management position.
+During this time I continued to be involved in pantos, gang shows, gigging and other musical events.

 Amanda and I were blessed with our first child Robert on Christmas day 2002.

-When I left Westland (GKN) in 2003 I was the Production Manager for the engineering shops that I had served my apprenticeship in.
-I also managed the MOD structural helicopter spares department and was responsible for over 100 members of staff.
-I left Westland because I felt that God was calling me to his service.
-Pressures and commitments from a Management position would not allow me the time or energy that was required to do God's work.
+When I left Westland (GKN) in 2003 I was the production manager for the engineering shops where I had served my apprenticeship.
+I also managed the MOD structural helicopter spares department and was responsible for over one hundred members of staff.
+I left Westland because I felt that God was calling me to His service, and the pressures and commitments from a management position did not allow me the time or energy that was needed to do God's work.

-Being in a Management position I was required to give 3 months notice and during this time I decided that I would start my own company called DRE Services.
-This was to do handyman / engineering work and also to progress my life long love of music from a hobby to a career.
-I was extremely blessed and within 3 months the music side of DRE Services had grown at a far greater pace than I could have ever imagined.
-This left very little time for any handyman or engineering work and I am now fully occupied with all things musical.
-This ranges from Teaching Guitar, Bass Guitar, Keyboard / Piano and Music Theory, to Session Bass Playing and Band work.
+I was required to give three months notice and during this time I decided to start my own company called DRE Services.
+This was to do handyman / engineering work and also to progress my lifelong love of music from a hobby into a career.
+I was extremely blessed and within three months the music side of DRE Services had grown at a far greater pace than I could have ever imagined.
+This left very little time for any handyman or engineering work and I became fully occupied with all things musical.
+This ranged from teaching guitar, bass guitar, keyboard / piano and music theory, to session bass playing and band work.

 Amanda and I were again blessed in October 2005 with the birth of our second son Joseph.
-He is growing at a great rate of knots and his big brother is really pleased to have him around.
+He and his brother now share my love of music and are both enjoying learning several different musical instruments.

 Every Blessing,